ELAW 2012 Participants

 Miriam Jackson serves as the Director of Classification and Compensation.
 Miriam has over fifteen years of human resources experience in various industries such as: higher education, state and local government, as well as the financial sector.
 Miriam began her career at Georgia State in 1997 as a Classification and Compensation Analyst.
 She left in 1999 to join the Georgia Department of Juvenile Justice where she advised management and staff on employment, classification and compensation issues, testing, and FMLA compliance issues.
 She returned to Georgia State in 2006 as a Classification and Compensation Analyst and moved up in ranks through the years to her current position of Director.
-Most recently, Miriam was selected to serve as a Staff Council Member for a second term and chairs the council’s Staff Development and Advancement Committee.
-Miriam is also a Staff Senator and serves on the Senate Budget and University Statutes and By-Laws Committees.
+Miriam has served two terms as a Staff Council Member and chaired the council’s Staff Development and Advancement sub -committee.
+Miriam also served as a Staff Senator and served on the Senate Budget and University Statutes and By-Laws Committees.

-Miriam is very excited about being selected to participate in the Executive Leadership Academy for Women.
-She looks forward to all the exciting workshops that will take place during the year and using the newly acquired knowledge and skills to enhance her service to the University.
+Miriam was honored to be selected to participate in the 1st Executive Leadership Academy for Women class and enjoyed all the thought provoking workshops that took place during the year and she still uses the acquired knowledge and skills to enhance her service to the University.

 Dr. Laura Crawley, Director of the Executive MBA Program in the Robinson College of Business at Georgia State University, has more than 15 years of experience in various academic roles.
 While teaching and pursuing her doctorate at Emory University, Laura served at Georgia Perimeter College as a student affairs administrator.
 She then became a founding editor for a well-respected academic journal based out of Boston University before joining a branding consultancy as Director of Program Development.
 In that role, Laura consulted with non-profit institutions, including many universities and private schools, across the United States.
 Laura volunteers as the board chair for a new public charter school in DeKalb County, DeKalb Preparatory Academy, which is scheduled to open its doors for the 2012-2013 school year.
 Originally from Austin, Texas, Laura lives with her family in Decatur.

-Kike Ehigiator (pronounced “kee kéh A-hee-gee-a-tor) is the Director for International Initiatives and Partnerships in the Office of International Initiatives (OII).
-In her role Kike coordinates and implements new international initiatives, including some new China initiatives.
-She manages the initiation, renewal, and termination of international partnership agreements as well as the annual International Strategic Initiatives (ISI) seed grants program.
-Kike also represents OII on a multi-unit project dubbed Global Gateway, an online tool for reviewing GSU’s international engagement across the globe.
+Kike Ehigiator (pronounced “kee kéh A-hee-gee-a-tor) is the Director for International Partnerships in the Office of International Initiatives (OII).
+In her role Kike negotiates new international initiatives and agreements, manages the Faculty Mentoring Program, and coordinates international data and visualization for the university’s global engagement.
+She manages the initiation, renewal, and termination of international partnership agreements as well as the annual Faculty International Partnership Engagement (FIPE) seed grants program.

 Patti Stilson serves as the Director of Building Services in the Facilities Management Services Division.
 Patti has over 12 years of facilities management experience in the University System of Georgia.
 Within the USG, Patti has managed various facilities departments at the University of West Georgia, and the Georgia Institute of Technology before joining Georgia State University in September 2010.
 She is responsible for the management, operation of Custodial Services, Campus Services and Grounds Maintenance at the GSU main campus downtown, Alpharetta Center, and the Brookhaven Center.
 Patti worked as a student worker in the grounds department at the University of West Georgia while pursuing a BA in Psychology.
 She enrolled in the MA Gerontology program immediately following undergraduate program and simultaneously was awarded the Custodial Manager position at UWG.